Kankakee, Illinois: Primary and secondary education

 Public schools are part of the Kankakee School District 111, which includes five elementary schools (Edison, Mark Twain, Lincoln Cultural Center Montessori, Steuben, and Taft), two middle schools (Kennedy and King), one junior high school (Kankakee Junior High), and one high school (Kankakee High), which from 1966 to 1983 was two separate high schools, Eastridge and Westview.

 There are three private high schools: Bishop McNamara Catholic School (Catholic), Grace Christian Academy (non-denominational), and Kankakee Trinity Academy (inter-denominational).

 Infrastructure

 Transportation

 Aerial view of Kankakee.
 The confluence of Iroquois River and Kankakee River is visible on the left edge of the frame.

 Airport

 Kankakee is served by the Greater Kankakee Airport, a general aviation facility located in the southern portion of Kankakee.

 Railroads

 Amtrak provides service to Kankakee from the Kankakee Amtrak Station.
 Amtrak operates the City of New Orleans, the Illini, and the Saluki, which each run once daily in both directions.

 Highways

 Interstate 57 runs east–west in the southern part of the city and turns north–south in the eastern part of Kankakee.
-United States Highways US 45 and US 52 run concurrently forming, along with Illinois Route IL 50, the major north–south thoroughfares through Kankakee.
-Illinois Route IL 17 is the major east–west road that bisects the city.
+United States Highways US 45 and US 52 run concurrently forming, along with Illinois State Route 50, the major north–south thoroughfares through Kankakee.
+Illinois State Route 17 is the major east–west road that bisects the city.